Like any heating system, there may be times when your underfloor heating (UFH) does not seem to be working as it should.

 Once the air bubbles have been removed, you can then turn off the valves and the cold tap and disconnect the hose.
 A qualified plumber is best to carry out this task.

 Wiring Issue: faulty connection or dry joint

 This could be to do with an actuator, thermostat or wiring board.
 As an electrical issue it is best to contact a qualified electrician to resolve the problem.

 Flow gauges not opened up correctly on manifold

 You will need to adjust the flow rates on the manifold.
 To do this, refer to the UFH manual for the system as manifolds can vary.

-You may also find that multiple zones or an entire UFH system is not heating up as it should.
+Another underfloor heating problem you may encounter is the system not heating up as it should.
+This could affect multiple zones or the entire system.
 There are a few reasons why this may be happening: